segulaglobal/IPGGhana/src/content/articles/2024-01-12-developing-the-next-generation-of-female-talent-in-risk-insurance-perspectives-from-west-africa-part-1.md

 tags:
   - featured
 image: /src/content/uploads/image001.jpg
-imageAlt: "Sheila Wristberg Challenges to Breaking the Proverbial Glass Ceiling to getting to the Top "
+imageAlt: " to Breaking the Proverbial Glass Ceiling to getting to the Top "
 ---
 <!--StartFragment-->